 Alright.
 Here comes the smart part.
 We solve the rotation of the key with a scheduled Lambda function.

-• In our case, we have chosen python as runtime
+) - In our case, we have chosen

-• As we want to rotate the API key on a schedule, answer the follwing with yes
+template - As we want to rotate the API key on a schedule, answer the follwing with

 Do you want to invoke this function on a recurring schedule?